 While you may benefit from reduced tax rates and expanded tax brackets, it’s likely that many taxpayers will elect not to itemize this year.
-Rather, they will opt to claim the higher standard deduction ($12,000 for single filers and $24,000 for married filing jointly).
+Rather, you may opt to claim the higher standard deduction (for 2020 – $12,400 for single filers and $24,800 for married filing jointly).

 By contributing appreciated, long term securities (stocks, property, etc.) you will enjoy an immediate and maximum income tax benefit and avoid capital gains tax on appreciated values.
 In addition, your fund will avoid estate taxes.
 Assets can grow tax free and contributions will reduce alternative minimum tax (AMT), if you are subject to AMT.

-Tip: The donor advised fund can facilitate gifts and sale of illiquid assets (closely-held S-Corp and C-Corp shares, limited liability arrangements, real estate, agricultural assets, mineral interests, etc.)…assets that many charities will not accept.
+Tip: iGiftFund can facilitate gifts and sale of illiquid assets (closely held S-Corp and C-Corp shares, limited liability arrangements, real estate, agricultural assets, mineral interests, etc.)…assets that many charities will not accept.

-Tip: On gifts of appreciated, closely-held “S-corp shares,” there are creative ways to structure the gift so as to reduce unrelated business income tax (UBIT) liability.
+Tip: On gifts of appreciated, closely-held “S-Corp shares,” there are creative ways to structure the gift so as to reduce the impact of unrelated business income tax (UBIT) liability by 80%.

-With the change in tax law last year, people ages 72 (and qualified spouses) are able to direct distribution from their traditional IRA to eligible charitable organizations.
-Amounts distributed count toward your Required Minimum Distribution (RMD).
-Thus, they reduce the taxable amount of your IRA distribution with no effect on your taxable income.
-You can take advantage of the higher standard deduction and still avoid taxes on your RMD.
+Tip: Although RMDs are waived for 2020, you can still direct distribution from your traditional IRA to eligible charitable organizations, using a Qualified Charitable Distribution (QCD).
+Thus, distributions reduce the taxable amount of your IRA distribution with no effect on your taxable income.
+You can take advantage of the higher standard deduction even though RMDs are waived for 2020.
 It’s a win-win-win strategy that works.
-If you aren’t age 72, consider positioning your retirement assets to take advantage of these rules once reaching age 70 ½.
+If you aren’t age 72, consider positioning your retirement assets to take advantage of these rules once reaching age 70½.

 Tip: You can always take a normal distribution from your retirement plan, incur the tax liability, contribute the proceeds to a DAF, and mostly offset the federal liability tax with the qualified deduction.
 This strategy gives you the flexibility of a DAF, but the distribution may affect other taxes, such as your tax on Social Security income.

-- Take advantage of the increase in AGI limits on a contribution of cash
+Take advantage of the increase in AGI limits on a contribution of cash to a donor advised fund.

-The new tax law increases the AGI limit on contributions you make in cash from 50 percent of AGI to 60 percent, and repeals provisions that, depending on income levels, may have limited your itemized deductions in the past.
+Tip: Although the CARES Act precludes DAFs from the benefits of 100% AGI limit, you can still make contributions to a DAF.
+Under the Tax Cut and Jobs Act (TCJA), the annual deduction for cash contributions is increased from 50% to 60% of AGI.
 The result?
 More of your charitable giving dollars are eligible for itemizing.
 Again, the donor advised fund acts as your tax-smart philanthropic reservoir to offset the effect of windfall taxable events or fluctuating income.
 Note, this increase in AGI limits for cash contributions does not apply to private foundations.

 A smart strategy for taxpayers whose qualified deductions will not be sufficient to exceed the new standard deductions thresholds is called “bunching.”
 Under this strategy, you double-up and aggregate eligible deductions, including charitable giving, into a single year.
 This increases your likelihood in that year of being able to itemize deductions, thus exceeding the new standard deduction thresholds.
 In subsequent years, you can elect to take the higher standard deductions.